-Documentary family photography has been steadily gaining popularity, and rightfully so!
-This genre of photography is uniquely different from traditional family photos because of its authentic approach to visual storytelling.
+Documentary family photography has been steadily gaining popularity and rightfully so!
+This genre of photography is uniquely different from traditional family photos because of its authentic and fully unstaged approach to visual storytelling.
 But what does documentary family photography even mean?
 In short, it’s a snapshot of your life the way it is right now - the good, the mundane, the chaotic moments, all coated in unconditional love (aww).
 My objective in sharing this FAQ is to help answer some of your questions about this genre and simultaneously challenge the myth that it’s “not for everyone,” because I truly believe that anyone can find benefit in having their life’s sweet moments preserved.

 How is a documentary session different from a lifestyle or traditional shoot?

 One key difference is that a documentary session is fully unscripted.
 You run the show - I’m merely there to observe and document.

 When you’re in the thick of things, it can be hard to stop and appreciate all those random, mundane moments that happen throughout the day.
 But, some years down the road, it’s those mundane moments that hold the most value.
 Something I hear frequently from parents is how fast time flies with kids, and how quickly they find themselves wishing they could teleport back to a particular time when their little ones were just a bit younger.

 Documentary photography allows me to capture your life as it is right now, so that you can always relive some of those precious, fleeting moments that will make your heart sing.

 I have so many photos of my children already - what’s the benefit of a session like this?